Ryōichi Kuroda: Early life and academic career

 After graduating from Tohoku Imperial University in 1933, Kuroda was sent to Manchukuo to be an instructor at a service academy.
 He spent five years in a Siberian labor camp before he returned to Japan in 1950, and became a professor of law at Osaka City University in 1956.

 Political career

-Kuroda was elected as governor of Osaka Prefecture in 1971, supported by the Japan Socialist Party and the Japanese Communist Party.
-In 1975, he became the first Japanese governor who won reelection with backing only from the Japanese Communist Party.
+Kuroda was elected governor of Osaka Prefecture in 1971, supported by the Japan Socialist Party and the Japanese Communist Party.
+In 1975, he became the first governor who won reelection with backing only from the Japanese Communist Party.
 He unsuccessfully ran for a third term in 1979.

 While he was in office, Kuroda took positive antipollution measures and introduced free medical care for the elderly.
 He rejected a plan to build a missile base in Osaka, for he held a view that the Self-Defense Forces were unconstitutional.

 Later life

 After he left from politics, Kuroda practiced at the bar.
-He became a member of Japan Lawyers Association for Freedom in 1981.
+He became a member of the Japan Lawyers Association for Freedom in 1981.

 He died of pneumonia at age 92.